IUrreta/DatabaseEditor/src/data/nightly_patch_notes.md

 - Redesigned the teams tab
 - Moved from Google's API to OpenAI's API for news generations
 - Added dropdown to viuew news from past years
+- Changed news context from text based format to JSON format to reduce costs
 - Introduced some soft rate limits for testing

 ## 13th december